implico/frontend-starter/README.md

   // blockQuitOnFinish: true  //set this option only for permanent tasks like watching for changes (by default any task function is wrapped to ensure process quitting)
 }
 ```

+This adds `mytask` task, that copies contents of images dir to somewhere.

 The `deps` is an array of tasks invoked before.
 It follows the [run-sequence](https://github.com/OverZealous/run-sequence#usage) convention: by default tasks are run synchronously (one by one), but placing them in an array will allow to run asynchronously (at once).
 In the above example, `js` and `views` will run in parallel after `clean` is complete.
 This notation is converted internally to gulp 4's [series](https://github.com/gulpjs/gulp/blob/4.0/docs/API.md#gulpseriestasks)/[parallel](https://github.com/gulpjs/gulp/blob/4.0/docs/API.md#gulpparalleltasks).